hcp-uw/Unhoused-resources-app/README.md

-# Project Title
-Unhoused Resources App - Seattle/King County
+# Unhoused Resources App - Seattle/King County

 ## Description
 The Unhoused Resources App aims to help the Unhoused community in the Seattle/King County area